 - Why is it important to vote in judicial elections and merit retention elections?

 - What exactly does a judge do?

-- Judicial Candidate Voluntary Self-Disclosure Statements: The statements, offered every two years by The Florida Bar’s Constitutional Judiciary Committee, give county and circuit judicial candidates the opportunity to share information about their history, credentials and other relevant information with voters.
+Judicial Candidate Voluntary Self-Disclosure Statements give county and circuit court judicial candidates the opportunity to share information about their education, credentials and other relevant details with voters.

 - Sources of authority and guidance regarding political activity by judges and judicial campaigns.
 This page includes links to many of the laws, rules and opinions governing candidates running for judicial office.